The ecological value of land set aside for birds and other wildlife almost always fades over time if it’s not maintained and improved.

 Work is continuing.

-Bluebird boxes have been erected in a marge meadow behind the park’s building.
-An American Kestrel box is planned, probably for early next year.
+Bluebird boxes have been erected in a large meadow behind the park’s building.
+An American Kestrel box is about to go up in early 2023 — kestrels have occasionally been reported at the park and other nearby open areas over the years.

 Connecticut Audubon is also organizing citizen science groups to get a better understanding of the park’s bird life.
 We’ll be providing training on data collection and keeping track of nesting activity and success.

-Plans are in the works to make Waveny a regular location for the Audubon Shcristmas Bird County and Summer Bird Count.
+Plans are in the works to make Waveny a regular location for the Audubon Christmas Bird Count and Summer Bird Count.